lukasz-baran/alpaca/alpaca-gui/README.md

 # Build

+How to build Windows installer?

+    mvn install -Pbuild-windows

+## Requirements

 Building of installation package requires:
 * `jlink` - from JDK (you need to add it to your PATH)